akash498/VenderSC/backend-classes/README.txt

 	I added a boolean for email logic.

+EditProductPageServlet.java: Status - Incomplete

+	Business class needs to be implemented so the data is stored in the business.

+	We need to have the image that was uploaded saved in a folder located in WebContent called "images".

+EditProductPage.jsp: Status - Incomplete

+	Business Product information needs to load as place holders

+	All buttons and input fields behave as expected.

 AddProductPageServlet.java: Status - Incomplete

 	Business class needs to be implemented so the data is stored in the business.